Brice Ntambwe: Partick Thistle

 Ntambwe signed for Scottish Championship Club Partick Thistle on a one-year deal in August 2018.
-Ntambwe scored his first goal for Thistle scoring a header from a corner to put Thistle 1-0 up in an eventual 5–1 defeat to Greenock Morton Ntambwe left Partick Thistle in January 2019 by mutual consent, making 6 appearances in all competitions, scoring one goal.
+Ntambwe scored his first goal for Thistle scoring a header from a corner to put Thistle 1-0 up in an eventual 5–1 defeat to Greenock Morton.
+Ntambwe left Partick Thistle in January 2019 by mutual consent, making 6 appearances in all competitions, scoring one goal.

 Macclesfield Town

 After leaving Partick Thistle Ntambwe returned to England to join League Two club Macclesfield Town until the end of the season.
 Ntambwe signed a one-year contract extension after helping Macclesfield secure safety in league two.
-Ntambwe left Macclesfield in January 2020 returning to Belgium for personal reasons.
+Ntambwe left Macclesfield in January 2020 to return to Belgium for personal reasons.

 Oldham Athletic

-He joined Oldham Athletic on a one-year deal on 17 October 2020.
+He joined another League Two club, Oldham Athletic, on 17 October 2020 on a contract to run until the end of the season.
+He made 28 appearances in all competitions, mainly as a starter, and was released when his contract expired.

 International career

 Ntwambe was born in Belgium and is of Congolese descent.
 Ntambwe represented Belgium at all levels from under-15 to under-20.
 He captained and played regularly for the Belgium under-17 team in the 2009–10 season.
 He received the award for outstanding defender of the 2010 Minsk international under-17 tournament, at which Belgium lost to Russia in the final.
 He made his under-19 debut in the starting eleven for a friendly against Serbia under-19 in February 2012, and later that year, he was a member of the under-20 team that played England C in the International Challenge Trophy.

 Ntambwe received his first call-up to the under-21 team for the 2015 European Championship qualifier against Cyprus in March 2013.
 He remained an unused substitute as Belgium won 2–0.
-He played three times for the under-21s in the 2013 Toulon Tournament, before making his competitive debut as a second-half substitute as Belgium beat Italy 3–1 in their first qualifying match for the 2015 European championships.
+He played three times for the under-21s at the 2013 Toulon Tournament, before making his competitive debut as a second-half substitute as Belgium beat Italy 3–1 in their first qualifying match for the 2015 European championships.